MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-visual-studio-step-04-full-flask-project-template.md

 ## The Flask/Jade Web Project template

-As noted at the beginning of this article, Visual Studio provide a "Flask/Jade Web Project" template, which creates an application that's visually identical to that produced by the "Flask Web Project".
+As noted at the beginning of this article, Visual Studio provide a "Flask/Jade Web Project" template, which creates an application that's visually identical to what's produced by the "Flask Web Project".
 The primary difference is that it uses the Jade templating engine, which is an extension to Jinja that implements the same concepts with a more succinct language.
-Specifically, Jade uses keywords instead of tags enclosed in {% %} delimeters, for example, and lets you refer to CSS styles and HTML elements using keywords.
+Specifically, Jade uses keywords instead of tags enclosed in {% %} delimiters, for example, and lets you refer to CSS styles and HTML elements using keywords.

 To enable Jade, the project template first includes the pyjade package in `requirements.txt`.